 - Halo fans speculate that the Forerunners might have counted using a Base-7 counting system.

-- A significant portion of the game Rama, based on Arthur C. Clarke's novel series of the same name, involves solving mathematical puzzles based on the native number systems of the Avians (base 16) and Octospiders (base 8).
+- A significant portion of the game Rama, based on Arthur C. Clarke's novel series of the same name, involves solving mathematical puzzles based on the native numeral systems of the Avians (base 16) and Octospiders (base 8).
 (Which is at odds with the Ramans, who use base 3.
 Neither the Avians nor the Octospiders are Ramans.
 They're just samples of other space-faring species that the Ramans had gathered.)